 This process is quite different from those of the previous quarter century.
-One reason is that reduced operational complexity algorithms, require full-scale multiply, divide and square root operations.
-These in turn require large-scale FFT operations, which demand huge amounts of memory, and massive all-to-all communication between nodes of a large parallel system.
-For this latest computation, even the very large system available in Tokyo did not have sufficient memory and network bandwidth to perform these operations at reasonable efficiency levels - at least not for trillion-digit computations.
-Utilizing arctans again meant using many more arithmetic operations, but no system-scale FFTs, and it can be implemented using \times, \div by smallish integer values - additionally, hex is somewhat more efficient!
+One reason is that reduced operational complexity algorithms require full-scale multiply, divide and square root operations.
+These in turn require large-scale fast Fourier transform (FFT) operations, which demand huge amounts of memory, and massive all-to-all communication between nodes of a large parallel system.
+For this latest computation, even the very large system available in Tokyo did not have sufficient memory and network bandwidth to perform these operations at reasonable efficiency levels-at least not for trillion-digit computations.
+Utilizing arctans again meant using many more arithmetic operations, but no system-scale FFTs, and so the method can be implemented using \times , \div by smallish integer values-additionally, hex is somewhat more efficient!